Most interesting landmarks of Liechtenstein

 - Vaduz Castle – impressive hilltop castle – palace.
 Oldest part of the castle is its keep, built in the 12th century.
 Now it serves as the residence of Liechtenstein’s Princely Family, it is not open for the public.

 - St.Mamertus Chapel – oldest chapel in the country, built in the 9th or early 10th century.

 - Rotes Haus, Vaduz – residential building from the late medieval ages, constructed in the 15th century or earlier.

 - The Old Vaduz – Sevelen Rhine Bridge – 135 m long, covered wooden bridge.
 Built in 1900 – 1901.

 Described landmarks of Liechtenstein

-Liechtenstein is small but spectacular country in Alps.
-Most interesting landmarks here are two well preserved medieval castles.
+Liechtenstein is a small but spectacular country in the Alps.
+The most interesting landmarks here are two well preserved medieval castles.

 Secrets of the Seven Smallest States of Europe: Andorra, Liechtenstein, Luxembourg, Malta, Monaco, San Marino and Vatican City

 This unique book examines the history, culture, and inner workings of the seven smallest independent countries in Europe.
 These are among the oldest states on the continent and, despite their diversity, they have much in common.
 Most have relatively high per capita incomes and life expectancy, and relatively low unemployment.